apache/openwhisk/docs/metrics.md

 Activation is an event that occurs after after each activation.
 It includes the following execution metadata:
 ```
 waitTime - internal system hold time
-initTime - time it took to initialise the action, e.g. docker init
+initTime - time it took to initialise an action, e.g. docker init
 statusCode - status code of the invocation: 0 - success, 1 - application error, 2 - action developer error, 3 - internal OpenWhisk error
 duration - actual time the action code was running
 kind - action flavor, e.g. nodejs